-As a literary agent, I am lucky to work closely with a broad range of writers, across fiction and non-fiction and at different stages of their careers.
+As a literary agent, I am lucky to work closely with a huge range of writers, across fiction and non-fiction and at different stages of their careers.
 I read widely and eclectically, and my list reflects my broad tastes as a reader.
 I have a background in classical languages and philosophy, so as well as being seduced by great writing and by an author with something new to say, I have a particular interest in books that tackle questions of what makes us who we are and the events – big or small - that shape human lives.

-I started my publishing career in the fiction department of Hodder & Stoughton, working with authors such as David Nicholls and Stephen King, as well as publishing some literary, reading group and historical fiction titles.
+I started my publishing career in 2010 in the fiction department of Hodder & Stoughton, working with authors such as David Nicholls and Stephen King, as well as publishing some literary, reading group and historical fiction titles.
 I then switched sides, becoming a literary agent at Tibor Jones & Associates before joining United Agents in the summer of 2017.

 Photographer: Kevin Cummins